mitchconquer/capstone/README.md

 - [ ] Load animations for feed items and feed item content
 - [ ] Save searches as tags to folder pane
 - [ ] Browse other users' profile feeds
+- [ ] Get full content of article if possible
 - [ ] Drag and drop to rearrange feed items between folders
 - [ ] Sign up via 3rd party website